August 1, 2022

 II.
 CLAIMS MADE BY THE ESTATE OF THE DECEASED

 At common law, all claims related to the deceased die with the deceased, regardless of injuries or losses sustained by the deceased’s estate or family.
 This draconian approach was modified by legislation in the nineteenth century to allow for recovery for such losses.
-All common law provinces and territories now have legislation to allow for claims from the estate and the family members.
+All common law provinces and territories now have legislation to allow the deceased’s estate and family members to assert two distinct types of claims against a tortfeasor responsible for the death.

 A. Pain and Suffering Between the Dates of Injury and Death

-The estate may claim for the pain and suffering felt by the deceased as a result of her or his mortal wounds between the accident and the date of death.
+First, the estate may claim for the deceased’s pain and suffering resulting from her or his wounds between the accident and the date of death.
 There is a wide range of damages based on how long the deceased lived prior to death and how painful her or his injuries were.

 B. Punitive Damages